-There are three main insurance companies (out of a total of 15) licensed to operate in Iceland.
+There are three main insurance companies (out of a total of 15) licensed to operate in Iceland, three of which are the main players in the insurance market.
 Insurance companies are becoming active in the financial market through their investment activities and lending operations.
 Pension funds receive payments from employers and employees and are the most important source of long-term finance in the country.
 Membership in a pension fund is obligatory for wage earners and self-employed people.
 The pension funds are independent non-government entities and invest mainly in domestic bond issues, equity capital and foreign securities.